TheRoboticsClub/colab-gsoc2020-Yijia_Wu/docs/_posts/2020-07-02-draft_of_document_of_first_exercise.md

+---
+layout: post
+title: Draft of document of first exercise
+---

-This is a draft of the document of first exercise.
+**This is a draft of the document of first exercise.**

 The goal of this exercise is to learn the underlying infrastructure of Industrial Robot exercises(ROS + MoveIt + our own industrial robotics API) and get familiar with the key components needed for more complex exercises by completing the task of pick and place multiple objects and sorting them by color or shape.